tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 2. **[Build and Test the Robo Advisor](#Build-and-Test-the-Robo-Advisor):** Make sure that your bot is working and responding accurately along with the conversation with the user, by building and testing it.

-3. **[Deploy the Robo Advisor on Slack](#Deploy-the-Robo-Advisor-on-Slack):** Publish the bot and create a Robo Advisor Slack app.

-4. **[Enhance the Robo Advisor with an Amazon Lambda Function:](#Enhance-the-Robo-Advisor-with-an-Amazon-Lambda-Function)** Create an Amazon Lambda function that validates the user's input and returns the investment portfolio recommendation.
+3. **[Enhance the Robo Advisor with an Amazon Lambda Function:](#Enhance-the-Robo-Advisor-with-an-Amazon-Lambda-Function)** Create an Amazon Lambda function that validates the user's input and returns the investment portfolio recommendation.
 This task includes testing the Amazon Lambda function and making the integration with the bot.

-5. **Deploy the Robo Advisor Powered by Amazon Lambda:** Publish a new version of your bot that includes the new Amazon Lambda function, also test the new version of your bot on Slack.

 ---